brite-code/brite/docs/spec/src/expressions.md

 This feature enables programmers to easily use pattern matching on their data structure at the expression level.
 Adding a whole new convenient avenue for refining human data into computer types.

 Note: Any {BindingPattern} in the {Pattern} will only be bound for code reachable if the {MatchConditionExpression} evaluated to true.
-If there are two {MatchConditionExpression} in a {BinaryExpressionLogicalOr} and they have the same {BindingPattern}s then they must have the same type.
+If there are two {MatchConditionExpression} in a {LogicalExpressionOr} and they have the same {BindingPattern}s then they must have the same type.

 Note: We force the expression and `match` to be on the same line to avoid syntactic ambiguity.